Sodynoizz/diseasesbot-remake/README.rst

       - Description

    *  - ``database_name``
-      - Provide your postgresql's database name
+      - Provide your Postgresql's database name

    *  - ``database_password``
-      - Provide your postgresql's database password
+      - Provide your Postgresql's database password

    *  - ``database_user``
-      - Provide your postgresql's database user name
+      - Provide your Postgresql's database user name

    *  - ``default_prefix``
       - Setup for your bot default prefix to use in prefixed-command